davidmalcolm/2017-cauldron-talk/source/index.rst

   * tracking cloning of statements (e.g. inlining, vectorization, etc)

-* Discussion of above, and what's doable for gcc 8
+* Discussion of above, and what's doable for gcc 8 (and beyond)

 History of source-location tracking in GCC